Back to the main page

 GitHub: GeordyJ

 He joined the group while being a student at Bergen Community College as a summer intern in Summer 2023.
-He is currently a sophomore majoring in Electrical Engineering at NJIT.
-He is working with Santiago A. Flores Roman on atomistic modeling of liquid metals.
+He is a rising junior majoring in Electrical Engineering at NJIT.
+He is working with Santiago A. Flores Roman and Jason Ogbebor on molecular modeling of methane in nanopores.
+He is also working with Dr. Andrei Kolesnikov on parameterization of cDFT models for slit pores.

 Group Alumni: PhD Students/Postdocs